JhonathanMusa/rick_and_morty/README.md

 # rick_morty_api
-Practice with Rick & Morty API, application bult with React and Redux
+Practice with Rick & Morty API, using React and Redux